-EA Objective: To facilitate access to GEF funding by Dominica for Enabling Activities to meet its obligations under the UNCCD: a) NAP development in line with 10 - Year Strategy and b) Reporting and review process
+EA Objective: To facilitate access to GEF funding by The former Yugoslav Republic of Macedonia for Enabling Activities to meet its obligations under the UNCCD: a) NAP development in line with 10 - Year Strategy and b) Reporting and review process

-EA Component Grant Type (TA/INV) Expected Outcomes Expected Outputs ^{2,3} Grant Amount(\$) Confirmed Cofinancing (\$) 1.
-Preparation of NAP in line with the UNCCD 10- year Strategy TA Dominica develops its first National Action Plan in line with the UNCCD 10-year strategy, national and is institutionalized within the future government framework.
-Output 1.1 Framework and supporting tools/document (Assessment of DLDDD, Guidelines for CSO, media and Project website for advocacy, awareness raising, education and capacity building (OO1) and addressing DLDD developed Output 1.2 Reports of socioeconomic, policies and institutional assessment that will 22,600 45,000 49,000 build the foundation
+EA Component Grant Type (TA/INV) Expected Outcomes Expected Outputs Grant Amount (\$) Confirmed Cofinancing (\$) 1.
+Preparation of NAP in line with the 10-year Strategy and national development policies TA The former Yugoslav Republic of Macedonia develops its first National Action Plan in line with the UNCCD 10- year strategy, national development policies and is institutionalized within the future government Output 1.1 Framework and supporting tools/documents (Assessment of DLDDD, Guidelines for CSO and Project website for advocacy, awareness raising, education and capacity building (OO1) addressing DLDD developed Output 1.2 22,600 50,000 frameworks.
+Reports of 30,200 20,000

-Project ID number will be assigned by GEFSEC.
+&lt;sup>1 Project ID number will be assigned by GEFSEC.

-The UNEP-UNEP-GEF "Monitoring Guidelines of Capacity Development in GEF project - Sept 2010" scorecard will be used to monitor project achievement at countries level.
+&lt;sup>2 The UNEP-UNEP-GEF "Monitoring Guidelines of Capacity Development in GEF project - Sept 2010" scorecard will be used to monitor project achievement at countries level.